Skip to main content

 Event (OpCon Event)A command string that OpCon runs when a defined condition is met, such as a job finishing, a threshold being updated, or a schedule completing.

-JobA task or activity defined in OpCon, such as running a program on a remote machine, transferring files, or running a sub-schedule.
+JobA unit of work defined in OpCon, such as running a program on an Agent, transferring files, or running a sub-schedule.

 NotificationAn alert generated by the SMA Notify Handler when a machine, schedule, or job reaches a defined status.
-Notifications can be sent as email, text, SNMP, or Windows Event Log entries.
+Notifications can be sent as email, text message, SNMP trap, or Windows Event Log entry.

 RoleA named collection of privileges that can be assigned to one or more user accounts.
 Users in a role inherit all of that role's privileges.